CellanomeDLS/internal-installer/bucket/README.md

 Installs the Cellanome WSL linux distro image and AWS credentials folder.

 `url`: a zip of the Instrument tarball and the current AWS credentials folder used by the WSL instance.
-+ the actuall creation and configuration of the WSL instance (via the import of the tarball) occurs durring the post install section of the main installer script.
++ the actuall creation and configuration of the WSL instance (via the import of the tarball) occurs during the post install section of the main installer script.
-+ linkage to the AWS credentials folder also occurs durring the post install section of the main installer script.
++ linkage to the AWS credentials folder also occurs during the post install section of the main installer script.

 <br>

 ### Component Manifest: `cellanome-zlib.x.y.z-[b]`

-Installs the [zlib](https://www.zlib.net/) compression library
+Installs the [zlib](https://www.zlib.net/) compression library (from a copy on the Cellanome storage).

 `url`: a zip of the zlib artifact
 `post_install`: updates system PATH environment variable to include the dll_x64 folder of the extracted folders.